ulfschneider/ulf.website/content/posts/2022-08-14-mathjax-and-markdown.md

 title: MathJax on the server with Markdown
 tags: code
 ---
-Eric Meyer^[See [Recreating “The Effects of Nuclear Weapons” for the Web](https://meyerweb.com/eric/thoughts/2022/08/09/recreating-the-effects-of-nuclear-weapons-for-the-web/)] made me aware of [<cite>MathJax</cite>](https://www.mathjax.org).
+Eric Meyer^[See [Recreating "The Effects of Nuclear Weapons" for the Web](https://meyerweb.com/eric/thoughts/2022/08/09/recreating-the-effects-of-nuclear-weapons-for-the-web/).] made me aware of [<cite>MathJax</cite>](https://www.mathjax.org).
 On their site you find the claim:

 <blockquote class="bleed-right">
 A JavaScript display engine for mathematics that works in all browsers.